Ep.15: Naruto vol. 1 by Masashi Kishimoto

 So yeah, in the anime episodes 136-219 are basically all “original” stories, which fans consider ‘filler’ or ‘not canon’.
 I dunno, it’s more Naruto anime for people who like anime.

-56:10: It’s worth noting, things are a little better today for manga-ka like Horokoshi-sensei, creator of My Hero Academia, as anime is now created as seasons, that air whenever there’s enough manga for them to adapt into a new season.
+56:10 It’s worth noting, things are a little better today for manga-ka like Kohei Horokoshi, creator of My Hero Academia, as anime is now created as seasons, that air whenever there’s enough manga for them to adapt into a new season.
 There’s still immense pressure, but it’s not quite as bad.

 But, yeah, “Does this matter?” affects most of North American superhero comics, as well as bunches of anime.